A Sharp Intake of Breath

-A Sharp Intake of Breath is a British sitcom starring David Jason, Jacqueline Clarke with Richard Wilson and Alun Armstrong for series 1-3, which ran between 28 July 1977 and 15 February 1981, when Jason took up the role of Del Trotter in Only Fools & Horses.
+A Sharp Intake of Breath is a British sitcom starring David Jason, Jacqueline Clarke with Richard Wilson and Alun Armstrong for series 1–3, which ran between 28 July 1977 and 15 February 1981, when Jason took up the role of Del Trotter in Only Fools & Horses.
 It was made for the ITV network by ATV and recorded at ATV Elstree Studios.
 The opening titles featured cartoons by Mel Calman.
-Series 1-3 were written by Ronnie Taylor, series 4 by Vince Powell following the death of Taylor in 1979.
+Series 1-3 were written by Ronnie Taylor.
+Apart from 2 episodes in series 1.
+Which were written by Kenneth Cope and Leslie Duxbury.
+And series 4 by Vince Powell following the death of Taylor in 1979.

 Plot

 Jason played an everyman character called Peter Barnes and Jacqueline Clarke played his wife Sheila.
 Wilson and Armstrong played a range of petty officials and bureaucrats whose actions frustrated Barnes's attempts to deal with the necessities of everyday life.
 The title A Sharp Intake of Breath refers to the reactions of various characters to seemingly simple requests by Peter, generally followed by a denial.
 The show made use of the fourth wall plot device.